DefGuard/docs/community-features/setting-up-your-instance/kubernetes-using-helm.md

 To deploy and use Defguard on your cluster you'll need a [Kubernetes cluster](https://kubernetes.io/docs/setup/), Kubernetes CLI [kubectl](https://kubernetes.io/docs/reference/kubectl/) installed on your machine

+## Before we start

-1. Install NGINX ingress controller you can find detailed instruction [here](https://kubernetes.github.io/ingress-nginx/deploy/)
+1. Install NGINX ingress controller you can find detailed instruction [here](https://kubernetes.github.io/ingress-nginx/deploy/).

 2. Clone frontend, core and gateway repositiories